Meet the Ambassadors

 Aurora didn’t make a bio so she get’s this neat placeholder instead.
 A second year hailing from Seattle, Washington, Aurora is a really groovy human who seems to really appreciate all the joys of life.

 Amelia is a second year from Arlington, Virginia (another NOVA kid, sorry).
 Although currently undeclared, she plans on majoring in psychology and possibly pursuing global sustainability as a second major.
-On Grounds Amelia works as a research assistant in a social psychology lab, is on the PR committee for Take Back the Night, participates in University Democrats, and is a member of the outdoors club.
+On Grounds Amelia works as a research assistant in a psychology lab, is a committee chair for Take Back the Night, participates in One Less, and is a member of the outdoors club.
 Aside from that, she is currently trying (and failing miserably) to learn to play the ukulele in order to fulfill a lifelong dream of having some sort of musical talent, and always manages to find time to squeeze in some good old Netflix binge-watching.

 Emma is a second year from Alexandria, Virginia.
 She’s studying politics and religious studies and is interested in applying to the Batten School of Leadership and Public Policy.
 On grounds, she is a volunteer with Madison House at Westminster Child Care Center, a mentor in College Mentors for Kids, and a member of both University Democrats and Sustained Dialogue.
 If she’s not in the classroom, you can find her binge watching Friends or watching the sunset on Humpback Rock.